krishnaIndia/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 #### Launcher workflow for handling the FFI client handle

-When the launcher is started the unauthorised client is created.
+When the launcher is started, the unauthorised client is created.
 This will allow applications to read public data without the need of user logging in.
 Once the user logs in successfully, the unauthorised client handle must be dropped and the authorised client handle obtained should be used.

 ### Gulp script for updating error codes (npm run update-error-codes)

-FFI interface returns error codes for each call.
-The erros must be looked up based on the error code from the client modules (Core, NFS and DNS).
+FFI interface returns error codes as return value for every method call.
+The errors must be looked up based on the error code from the client modules (Core, NFS and DNS).
 A gulp script must be integrated to fetch the error codes from the master branch of the `safe_core` and build the [`error_code_lookup.js`](https://github.com/maidsafe/safe_launcher/blob/master/app/server/error_code_lookup.js) file.

 ## New API Features